-Employing a comprehensive approach that integrates computational and experimen-

-Synteny between human and mouse chromosomes.
-Colors in the human chromosome indicate regions homologous with parts of the mouse chromosome of the same color. tal methodologies, we aim to enhance our understanding of the biological roles of long noncoding RNAs within the cell.
+Employing a comprehensive approach that integrates computational and experimental methodologies, we aim to enhance our understanding of the biological roles of long noncoding RNAs within the cell.
 The findings from these investigations serve as a basis for further discoveries, including the potential to uncover regulatory mechanisms and the functional significance of lncRNAs, thereby contributing to the broader field of RNA biology and its implications for health and disease.